Do Bodyweight Exercises Burn Fat? The Ultimate Guide (+ 33 Exercises!)

 Resistance training, such as bodyweight exercises, not only burns calories during the workout but also increases muscle mass.
 This is significant because muscle tissue burns more calories at rest than fat tissue, thus boosting your basal metabolic rate (BMR) and calorie expenditure throughout the day.

-Therefore, incorporating a mix of cardio and strength training into your routine can optimize calorie burning and support weight management goals.
+Therefore, incorporating a mix of cardio and strength training into your workout split routine can optimize calorie burning and support weight management goals.

 Do bodyweight exercises burn fat and help you lose weight?